Discussion about relief for citizens and the industry

 Habeck is committed to ensuring that companies can benefit from tax exemptions.
 He also wants to reform the debt brake.
 Lindner is sticking to the debt brake.
 In relation to this, he sees no scope for change, unlike the SPD.
 According to a paper by the Green party’s Bundestag faction, the debt brake is to be suspended.
 A ‘Germany Investment Fund’ for the federal government, states and municipalities is intended to “break through” the investment backlog.
 The Greens want to create large-scale incentives for private investment in future technologies, for example in the areas of solar, wind, hydrogen, batteries and more energy-efficient and digital processes as well as the rail network.
 “The fund will also enable the development of the hydrogen network and investments in digitalization,” the paper says.
 The Greens also want a ‘Germany app’ that enables simplified access to all federal, state and municipal services.
 Finally, electricity from privately operated solar systems is to be made easier to use.

-Demands to use political restraint as to the minimum wage
+Political restraint as to the minimum wage required

 In the interim, the traffic light government’s decision to raise the minimum wage to 15 Euros has been criticized by leading economists.
 The head of the employer-friendly German Economic Institute, Hüther, criticized this and also called for an expansion and modernization of the infrastructure.
 “Investment support through a super depreciation or direct bonus, which was already provided for in the coalition agreement and the Growth Opportunities Act, is acceptable,” according to his expert assessment.
 A higher minimum wage, the Collective Bargaining Act and the Pension Package II are social democratic “traditional issues,” but not sufficiently justified.
 In contrast, Ifo boss Fuest praised solutions that the SPD supports with a view to more economic growth, more investment in public infrastructure and tax relief for the middle class.
 “Higher taxes on taxpayers with the highest incomes will, however, affect medium-sized companies,” he warned.
 With regard to the demand for a statutory minimum wage of 15 Euros, however, the SPD is “transgressing the promise made by its own representatives to keep the minimum wage out of election campaigns and to leave the issue to the Minimum Wage Commission,” Fuest concluded.